-This statement describes Muntons commitment to sourcing barley with a low carbon footprint and how that can be achieved without increasing on farm input costs.
+This statement describes Muntons commitment to sourcing barley that is sustainable and that has a low carbon footprint and how that can be achieved without increasing on farm input costs.

 Muntons, established in 1921 is an independent manufacturer of malt and malted ingredients for the food and beverage industry.
-Although small in terms of malting, producing 180,000t malt per year at plants in Stowmarket, Suffolk and Bridlington, East Yorkshire when it comes to malted ingredients we are arguably the largest in the world producing around 52,000t per year in Stowmarket.
+Although small in terms of malting, producing 195,000 tonnes of malt per year at plants in Stowmarket, Suffolk and Bridlington, East Yorkshire, when it comes to malted ingredients we are arguably the largest in the world producing around 50,000 tonnes per year in Stowmarket.

-Muntons is passionate about environmental protection and is continually looking to reduce its carbon footprint.
+Muntons is passionate about environmental protection and is continually looking to be more sustainable having used carbon footprinting to establish a common ground to evaluate a number of different sustainability initiatives.
 Since 1999 we have consistently outperformed climate change emissions targets set by government.
-In fact we have had an energy action plan in place for the past 15 years so caring about our environment and taking steps to become more sustainable is not a new concept to us.
+In fact we have had an energy action plan in place for over 14 years so caring about our environment and taking steps to become more sustainable is not a new concept to us.

-We have coined the phrase ‘Practical Sustainability’ to describe our active lead in promoting low carbon farming.
-To us this means taking action now that protects supply chain businesses by addressing the most intensive carbon areas of the supply chain and looking for sensible solutions now rather than waiting for the perfect solution to be found which is unlikely to happen.
-Analysis of our own carbon footprint is now in its 8th year and work continues within Muntons to reduce our direct impact.
-However, the biggest impact on our total carbon footprint is the growing of our raw materials – barley & wheat.
+We have coined the phrase ‘Practical Sustainability’ to describe our active lead in promoting sustainable farming.
+To us this means taking action now that protects supply chain businesses by addressing the most intensive carbon areas of the supply chain and looking for sensible solutions now rather than waiting for the perfect carbon calculator or perfect definition of sustainability to emerge which likely will never happen.
+Muntons designed the first carbon calculator dedicated to malting barley from farm through to malt production and the feedback is that through our approach we have demystified this complex area and translated sustainability into a message easily understood across the supply chain.
+The biggest impact on our total carbon footprint is the growing of our raw materials – barley & wheat.
 This accounts for a massive 60% of our footprint.
-It is therefore important for us not to get bogged down with research projects, but rather get out there and do something!
-The series of knowledge transfer days that we organised in conjunction with HGCA & NIAB-TAG were designed to do just that and more recent work has included providing a forum for small groups of farmers to share best practice across various supply chains not just malting barley.

-We have worked with a number of organisations from fertiliser manufacturers & compost suppliers to those involved in precision farming to look at various ways the carbon footprint of farming can be reduced.
-The manufacture and use of nitrogen fertiliser contributes the most to the cereal carbon footprint, but abatement technology is now available that allows manufacturers to greatly reduce their emissions during production and dramatically reduce the impact they have on the environment.
-This means that a simple change to abated nitrogen fertiliser will have a very positive impact on farm – reducing that element of the footprint by around 50%.
-A big part of being able to make changes to a carbon footprint is being able to measure it.
-To do this a carbon calculator is required – but it has to be easy to use and robust in its assumptions and data handling.
+We have worked with a number of organisations from fertiliser manufacturers & compost suppliers to those involved in precision farming to look at various ways the carbon footprint of farming can be reduced and thus make it more sustainable.
+The manufacture and use of nitrogen fertiliser contributes the most to the cereal carbon footprint, but fertiliser manufacturers GrowHow/Yara have invested very significantly in abatement technology that has dramatically reduced the impact they have on the environment and a simple change to abated nitrogen fertiliser will have a very positive impact on farm – reducing that element of the footprint by around 40%.

 Approximately 20% of the grain purchased at our Stowmarket site is sourced directly from the farm and it is very important to us to maintain good relationships with our growers.
-By working with them on a one to one basis we aim to achieve our goal of producing 100% low carbon malt.
+By working with them on a one to one basis we aim to achieve our goal of producing 100% sustainable malt.
 In Bridlington we have been involved with trials on farm using compost derived from green vegetation and both sites have hosted a number of supplier open days.
-Our relationship with our merchant suppliers is equally important to us and we are working closely with a number of them to engage their growers.
+Our relationship with our merchant suppliers is equally as important to us and we are working closely with a number of them to engage their growers – a key aim is to create sustainability-focussed grower groups to achieve this.

 Our work so far has suggested that the average range on the carbon calculator is between 300-500kg (CO2e).
-It will be our intention to ask growers to aim to achieve the lowest possible value using the HGCA carbon calculator for cereal crops, which at present seems to indicate a value of 300kgCO2e per tonne barley grown.
+It will be our intention to ask growers to register below 300 in order to qualify for a low carbon contract.
 The abatement technology for liquid fertiliser is not yet as advanced as solid fertiliser production so we will be asking liquid users to go as low as is possible for them – reducing the amount of inorganic fertiliser used by supplementing with green compost for example.
 For liquid fertilisers using solid ammonium nitrate components at least that part can be sourced as abated hence improvements are possible for all nitrogen based fertilisers.

-Although the calculator we are using to measure carbon footprint on farm is currently limited to a single crop it is important to us that we take a ‘whole farm/whole supply chain’ approach to reducing our carbon footprint.
-We want our growers to be committed to reducing their carbon footprint and to caring for the environment in which we live and we want our customers to see the value of lower carbon products that are produced using more efficient & sustainable methods.
+We want our growers to be committed to being sustainable and to caring for the environment in which we live and we want our customers to see the value of products that are produced using more efficient & sustainable methods.

-If you require more information please contact Melissa Abbott at Muntons: email@example.com
+If you require more information, please contact Melissa Abbott: email@example.com

 This statement describes Muntons commitment to sourcing barley with a low carbon footprint and how that can be achieved without…